 Participant teachers complained about not having enough time, doing other bureaucratic work not pertinent to core business of teaching, and not being given opportunities to grow professionally.
 Teachers also expressed disappointment over not getting adequate mentoring and professional support in the process of adjusting to their profession.
 Although many novice teachers felt that they were isolated professionally, this was not the case for their social interactions within the school.
 A majority of novice ECE teachers reported that their schools and colleagues welcomed and extended the needed informal social support to them.

 In spite of the inadequacy of effective mentoring and professional support, the majority of Turkish ECE teachers were committed to the field of early childhood education and reported high levels of job satisfaction.
 In this study, the relationships (relationships with the principal/administration, colleagues, and students) proved to be the most important aspects of and most relevant variables to the concept of teacher job satisfaction.
 Teacher job satisfaction was more influenced by teachers' relationships with people than it was by their needs, experiences, or efficacy beliefs.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Ozgun, Ozkan, "The relationship of novice Turkish early childhood education teachers' professional needs, experiences, efficacy beliefs, school climate for promoting early childhood learning, and job satisfaction" (2005).
 Child and Family Studies - Dissertations.
-Paper 13.
+13.